 Pure Paleo is no easy feat, especially while attending culinary school.
 I’ve had more grains, legumes, sugar, and dairy beautifully displayed before my eyes (and stomach) three days a week for the past 5 1/2 months.
 My 80% Primal goals have tumbled to a more lenient 70%… maybe 60% Paleo regime.
 Unfortunate yes, but also very educational.

 I have learned a multitude of reasons to continue to embrace a clean, original human diet vs. following the modern “health” standards.
-I’ve been faced with the comments and judgement of critics, the constant psychological obstacles, as well as the questions and concerns of the less or mis-informed public.
+I’ve faced the comments and judgement of critics, the constant psychological obstacles, as well as the questions and concerns of well meaning but often mis-informed public.
 All these things combine into one great learning experience.

 Today I was able to share some Paleo food with my class for my final presentation.
 And even though my final was based on a Gluten-Free condition, I incorporated Paleo recipes into my demonstration.